 Training the Dogs to Use a Designated Pee Position

 In full disclosure, I share this post with a bit of a sigh.
 This project was completed a while ago (some of you may have seen it in our Instagram stories).
 All good so far and still looking great.
 Although the post looks awesome, sadly I’ve not yet been able to consistently get our boys (or their visitors…) to use it as their preferential pee place!
 Training tips or tales of commiserating woe are welcome.

 Alternative Methods of Managing Dog Pee Patches on the Lawn

 Pee patches of concentrated dog urine are a lot like like accidentally putting too much fertiliser in one spot on your lawn (read more about pee patch causes and management).
 This is completely natural for healthy dog urine.
 If well-diluted and of moderate pH, nitrogen-rich dog pee can actually be quite good for grass!
 In our experience, Dalmatian pee is more effective than a lot of commercial herbicides, unfortunately.
 I suspect it is linked to the differences in their urine output due to Dalmatians issues with metabolising purines.

-If location training fails (like mine!) watering helps immensely.
+If location training fails (like mine has so far, unfortunately) watering helps immensely.
 Especially in the summer seasons or other stretches of dry weather.
 Maintaining a healthy hydrated lawn (less vulnerable) and watering the wee in, whenever possible, is the best line of defence.
 I keep a full watering can handy for dousing – much to our neighbours’ amusement, but it works!